Pet-friendly home design ideas

-When you think about kitchen design you probably think about paint color, counter tops, cabinets and appliances, but you can add several pet-friendly kitchen features too.
+When you think about remodeling your kitchen you probably think about paint color, countertops, cabinets and appliances, but you can add several pet-friendly kitchen features too.
 Special storage, built-in pet gates and feeding stations ensure you have a kitchen that looks great and makes it easy to accommodate your pets.

-A fence is probably the first thing that comes to your mind when you think about making your yard pet-friendly.
+A fence is probably the first thing that comes to your mind when you think about making your yard pet-friendly when you work on improving your lawn and garden.
 But there are several other outdoor options that can make the space an entertaining and safe playground for your pet.
 If you’re planning to landscape your yard, think about adding these features.

 Remodeling is a wonderful chance to make your house more pet-friendly, but it can also be dangerous for your animals.
 Keep these safety tips in mind during any home renovation.